-- You can do this with a planner, your phone or stick a calendar somewhere in your home where you can paste emojis.
+- You can do this with a planner or your phone or stick a calendar somewhere in your home where you can paste emojis.
 This should encourage you to get lots of smiling emojis and also monitor how consistent you have been.

 - Get creative and improvise.
 Want to start weight lifting but cannot afford dumbbells?
 You can fill plastic water bottles with sand.

-- Want to try Zumba or High-Intensity Interval Training (HIIT) but cannot afford to get a gym membership?
+- Do you want to try Zumba or High-Intensity Interval Training (HIIT) but cannot afford a gym membership?
 Try YouTube and other free fitness apps.
-All you need is your comfortable sports gear and a bottle of water to get started.
+All you need is your comfortable sports gear and a water bottle to start.